achal126/hashgraph-js/README.md

 This is a [hashgraph](https://en.wikipedia.org/wiki/Hashgraph) implementation written in javascript.
 It uses [IPFS](http://ipfs.io) as storage and networking backend.
 It is currently in development and not yet ready to be used. **The functionality described below does not work yet.**

-The goal of this project is a hashgraph impelementation that can be used in any javascript project that is run on several nodes that require a consensus order (globally agreed-upon timestamps) of occured events.
+The goal of this project is a hashgraph implementation that can be used in any javascript project that is run on several nodes that require a consensus order (globally agreed-upon timestamps) of occured events.
 The most general use cases are any kinds of distributed state machines.

 ## Specification